 The following is a brief description of our proposed requirement for each item.

 a.
 Area above stowage bins.
 The area above stowage bins is difficult to search.
 Light fixtures often inhibit both visual and physical inspection.
 Proposed § 25.795(c)(3)(i) would require the area above overhead bins to be designed to prevent hiding objects from view.
 This objective can be accomplished either by preventing a person from placing an object in the area above stowage bins or by designing a feature that makes it obvious someone has tampered with the area.
 An example of the first approach is screening off the area above the stowage bins.
-An example of the second is designing the area above the stowage bin so that if anything is placed there, the stowage bin could not be opened properly.
+An example of the second Start Printed Page 636is designing the area above the stowage bin so that if anything is placed there, the stowage bin could not be opened properly.

 b.
 Toilet.
 A toilet can be an easy place to hide a device.
 Some toilets are designed to restrict the size of a device that can be flushed down it.
 The vacuum-waste system is one example.
 Proposed § 25.795(c)(3)(ii) would deter hiding a device in a toilet by restricting the diameter of the passage pipes prevent passage of objects greater than or equal to 2 inches.